 This level focuses on developing competence in all aspects of cosmetology including colouring, cutting, nail care, and perming.
 Modules will emphasize technical skills to provide a foundation for practical application.
 Intermediate level modules help students build on the competencies developed in the introductory level.
-Students will examine career awareness and is how monitor practical application are as a student of the student of the students are students and the student of the job opportunities available in the cosmetology industry.
+Students will examine career awareness and job opportunities available in the cosmetology industry.